SkylightDev/microservices-concept/README.md

 All microservices are scaled accross all CPUs available, without any code modifications using the node.js cluster module.
 Processes can be managed and monitored using PM2 (http://pm2.keymetrics.io)

-To enable cluster mode, start your application like so:
+To enable cluster mode, start your application like e.g.:
 ```
 #Start 4 worker processes
 pm2 start app.js -i 4